Skip to main content

 caution

-On Sepolia Etherscan, finalization may appear as method selector 0x755bc62f instead of a decoded name.
+In Sepolia mode, finalization may appear on Sepolia Etherscan as method selector 0x755bc62f instead of a decoded name.
 For the current quickstart rollup contract, that selector corresponds to finalizeBlocks(bytes,uint256,FinalizationDataV4).
 Etherscan may display the struct argument as tuple because Solidity structs are ABI-encoded as tuples.

 Optional: Run traffic and bridge smokes